Cycle 150km on the Otago Rail Trail through beautiful ‘big sky’ country, Central Otago’s ‘timeless land’, on the iconic

 Day 1 Christchurch/Queenstown/Dunedin – Clyde

-The Otago Rail Trail cycle tour gets underway as we depart Christchurch for the scenic drive south through the Mackenzie Country to Central Otago via the inland route that passes by Lakes Tekapo and Pukaki, and over the Lindis Pass to Clyde.
+The Otago Rail Trail cycle tour gets underway as we depart Christchurch for the scenic drive south through the Mackenzie Country to Central Otago via the inland route that passes by Lakes Tekapo and Pukaki, and finally over the Lindis Pass to Clyde.
 Alternatively there is the option of meeting the tour in Clyde in the afternoon from Queenstown or Dunedin, which we can organise for you.
 In the late afternoon get used to your bike and the terrain with a short cycle ride along the lovely Clutha River.
-We stay in the charming historic precinct of Clyde in the beautifully restored Dunstan House – an historic hotel, and eat out at a local restaurant.
+Settle into our accommodation in the charming historic precinct of Clyde.

 Cycle Distance: 5km

 Day 2 Clyde – Ophir

-Begin cycling the Otago Central Rail Trail, biking from Clyde to Ophir (37km).
-Highlights of today’s cycle ride include the wooden trestle Muttontown Viaduct, the Old Tucker Hill gold diggings, lunch at the historic Chatto Creek Tavern, views of the Dunstan Mountains and Raggedy Range and spotting brown trout in the Manuherikia River.
+Begin cycling the Otago Rail Trail, biking from Clyde to Ophir (40km).
+Highlights of today’s Otago bike trail cycle ride include the wooden trestle Muttontown Viaduct, the Old Tucker Hill gold diggings, lunch at the historic Chatto Creek Tavern, views of the Dunstan Mountains and Raggedy Range and spotting brown trout in the Manuherikia River.
 We stay in the charming historic town of Ophir at Blacks Hotel.
 In the afternoon we make a side trip in our support vehicle to the historic gold-mining town of St Bathan’s, with a mandatory stop at the Vulcan Hotel!

 Cycle Distance: 43km